awsdocs/aws-app-mesh-user-guide/doc_source/troubleshoot-connectivity.md

 **Resolution**
 This is a known issue\.
 This error occurs because the NFS connection to Amazon EFS occurs before any containers in your task are started\.
 This traffic is routed by the proxy configuration to Envoy, which will not be running at this point\.
 Because of the ordering of startup, the NFS client fails to connecting to the Amazon EFS filesystem and the task fails to launch\.
 To resolve the issue, add port `2049` to the list of values for the `EgressIgnoredPorts` setting in the proxy configuration of your Amazon ECS task definition\.
 For more information, see [Proxy configuration](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/task_definition_parameters.html#proxyConfiguration)\.

 If your issue is still not resolved, then consider opening a [GitHub issue](https://github.com/aws/aws-app-mesh-roadmap/issues/new?assignees=&labels=Bug&template=issue--bug-report.md&title=Bug%3A+describe+bug+here) or contact [AWS Support](http://aws.amazon.com/premiumsupport/)\.

+## Connectivity succeeds to service, but the incoming request does not appear in access logs, traces, or metrics for Envoy<a name="ts-connectivity-iptables"></a>

+**Symptoms**
+ Even though your application can connect and send requests to another application, you either can not see incoming requests in the access logs or in tracing information for the Envoy proxy\.

+**Resolution**
+This is a known issue\.
+From more information, see [iptables rules setup](https://github.com/aws/aws-app-mesh-roadmap/issues/166) issue on Github\.
+The Envoy proxy only intercepts ingress traffic to the port of which its corresponding virtual node is listening on\.
+Requests to any other port will bypass the Envoy proxy and reach to the service behind it directly\.
+In order to let the Envoy proxy intercept the ingress traffic for your service you need to set your virtual node and service to listen on the same port\.

+If your issue is still not resolved, then consider opening a [GitHub issue](https://github.com/aws/aws-app-mesh-roadmap/issues/new?assignees=&labels=Bug&template=issue--bug-report.md&title=Bug%3A+describe+bug+here) or contact [AWS Support](http://aws.amazon.com/premiumsupport/)\.